 The cost of Ohio Medicare will depend on which plan and carrier you enroll with.
 If you have worked and paid Medicare taxes for at least 39 quarters, you will not have to pay a premium for Part A. If you worked and paid taxes for 30-39 quarters, you will have to pay $240* per month.
 Lastly, if you have worked and paid taxes for less than 30 quarters, you will pay $437* per month.

 Your Part B premium will vary based on your income but is $135.50 per month for most Medicare-enrollees in 2019.
 Monthly premiums for Part D (prescription drug), Medicare Advantage, and Medicare Supplement plans will vary based on plan, carrier, and location.
-A benefits advisor can help you determine the costs specific to your income and area.
+A licensed agent can help you determine the costs specific to your income and area.

 *These prices are true for 2019 but are subject to change each year.

 Medicare was designed for older adults over the age of 65, but aging-in is not the only way to qualify.
 If you have been diagnosed with ESRD (end-stage renal disease) or ALS (Lou Gehrig’s Disease), you may be eligible for Medicare regardless of your age.
 Plus, if you have been receiving SSDI (Social Security Disability Income) for more than 24 months, you will be automatically enrolled in Medicare on your 25th month of receiving benefits.

 There are three main places where you can start your Medicare enrollment process through Social Security.
 You can visit www.SocialSecurity.gov, call 1-800-772-1213 (TTY 1-800-325-0778) Monday through Friday 7 AM to 7 PM, or apply in person at your local Social Security office.